STUDY JAPANESE ONLINE WITH NATIVES HERE

 • I don't know why;

-Thus, Doumo is an adverb to indicate that one cannot make a definitive statement about something, due to lack of concrete evidence.
+Thus, Doumo is an adverb used to indicate that one cannot make a definitive statement about something due to the lack of concrete evidence.

 Many Japanese words have a meaning but their usage goes far beyond having nothing to do with the original meaning.
 This happens with doumo that is usually used to thank, greet and say goodbye.